51Degrees/documentation/src/features/clientsideevidence.md

 * Request metadata such as source IP address

 Any device making a request to a web site will include some of this information.
-For example, the User Agent HTTP header is almost always populated as part of a request.
+For example, the User-Agent HTTP header is almost always populated as part of a request.
 In some cases though, additional @evidence providing more detail can be obtained from code running directly on the client device.
 In some cases, this may even be